hal/site/content/development/building-blocks.md

 ---
 title: "Building Blocks"
 date: 2018-03-08T16:30:11+01:00
-description: "Explains the basic building blocks used in HAL.
+description: "Explains the basic building blocks used in HAL from the developer's point of view.
 Read this page if you want to know more about the concepts and layers in HAL or if you plan to contribute to the codebase."
 icon: "/img/puzzle.png"
 toc: true
 weight: 30